mollerse/step-by-step-sequencer/README.md

 Now that we have a reliable way of counting notes and beats, let's take it a step further and play some sounds on the notes or beats.
 Let's make a simple metronome.

-To play sounds we need a simple synthesizer, fortunatly there is one inside the `nuts-and-bolts`-folder called `simple-synth`.
+To play sounds we need a simple synthesizer, fortunately there is one inside the `nuts-and-bolts`-folder called `simple-synth`.
 You can import it like this:

 ```
 import SimpleSynth from "./nuts-and-bolts/simple-synth";